Raju8055/User-List-Flutter-App/README.md

-# Appscrip-User-List-Flutter-App
+# User-List-Flutter-App

 ## Description
-**Appscrip-User-List-Flutter-App** is a simple Flutter application designed to fetch and display user data from a public API.
+**User-List-Flutter-App** is a simple Flutter application designed to fetch and display user data from a public API.
 This app presents a clean and visually appealing user interface that lists user names and email addresses.

 ## Features
 - Fetches user data from [JSONPlaceholder API](https://jsonplaceholder.typicode.com/users).